PUT ON THE WHOLE ARMOUR OF GOD (Part 3)￼

-The sword of the Roman soldier was a dreadful weapon.
-It was short, sharp, lightweight and well balanced.
+The sword of the Roman soldier was a terrible weapon.
+It was short, sharp, lightweight, and well-balanced.
 It is used both defensively to fend off the enemy and also offensively to attack and destroy the enemy.

 What is the believer’s sword?

 The sword of the Spirit is the truth of God’s Word revealed by the Holy Spirit to the believer’s heart which is then spoken, declared, prophesied, or proclaimed by the believer in faith!